aayush2200/Virtual-Keyboard/Documentation.md

 Next we have to go through the basics, data science tutorials and advanced tutorials(first half) from this [site](https://www.learnpython.org/) which covered the bascis of python, numpy and a bit of panda.
 In the last from this [site](https://scipy-lectures.org/) covered the first topic which included intro to important libraries of python like numpy, matplotlib and scipy.

-The last two sites were s so it extended to mid of next week
+The last two sites were advanced and long so it extended to mid of next week.

-# Week 2
+## Week 2

 In this week Our major focus was on the Assignment which was assigned as a team of 4.
 The assignment consisted of four problems in which each member has to one problem.
 I did the 4th problem.